andreweick/eick.com/history/_posts/2016/2016-11-11-wilber-sackett-verterans-day.md

 fought as a unit.
 Especially hard hit were the communities of Ottumwa and Red oak.
 Both lost a great number of men, according to Sackett, because the men were on the front line.
-McNider was one of the principal orgranizers of the Legion, possibily because he has so many men on the line and the Legion was organized to help the veterans.
+McNider was one of the principal organizers of the Legion, possibly because he has so many men on the line and the Legion was organized to help the veterans.

 ## The Legion has helped

 The local and national American
-Legion organizations are devoted to helping the vetrans of all wars.
-It took over responsibilies of the GAR and the Spainish American War Vetrans.
+Legion organizations are devoted to helping the veterans of all wars.
+It took over responsibilities of the GAR and the Spanish American War Veterans.
 There was a demise of these groups and the revolutionary war veteran's groups.

 The primary purpose of the Legion is to look after and protect the veteran's interests.
-The Legion represents them before the congress as a lobby group for the disabled, wounded vetrans and their dependents and widows.
+The Legion represents them before the congress as a lobby group for the disabled, wounded veterans and their dependents and widows.

 The American Legion also supports the veterans hospitals throughout the country.
 Local veterans have attended the hospitals in Sioux